makerdao/dss-charter/README.md

 ### Proxy Actions

-This repository also include proxy action functions, located in the DssProxyActionsCharter and DssProxyActionsEndCharter contracts.
+This repository also includes proxy action functions, located in the DssProxyActionsCharter and DssProxyActionsEndCharter contracts.
 They are to be used via ds-proxy, similarly to [dss-proxy-actions](https://github.com/makerdao/dss-proxy-actions).
 As opposed to the original actions, these functions interact with the CharterManager and are not based on dss-cdp-manager as a CDP registry.